outmoded/hapijs.com/lib/tutorials/en_US/caching.md

 start();
 ```
-If you make a request to http://localhost:8000/add/1/5, you should get the response `6` after about a second.
+If you make a request to `http://localhost:8000/add/1/5`, you should get the response `6` after about a second.
 If you hit that endpoint again the response should come immediately because it's being served from the cache.
 If you were to wait 10s and then call it again, you'd see that it took a while because the cached value has now been ejected from the cache.

 `server.cache(options)` provisions a cache segment within the server cache facility.
-In this case, your policy will be using `'mongoCache'` which you created above with `server.cache`.
+In this case, your policy will be using `'my_cache'` which you created above with `server.cache`.

 `expiresIn` states the time, in milliseconds, the cache will expire in relation to the time the item was saved in the cache.
 In this case, our cache will expire 10 seconds after the item was saved.

 `segment` that allow you to further isolate caches within one [client](https://github.com/hapijs/catbox#client) partition.
 If you want to cache results from two different methods, you usually don't want mix the results together.
-In [mongoDB](http://www.mongodb.org/) adapters, `segment` represents a collection and in [redis](http://redis.io/) it's an additional prefix along with the `partition` option.
+In [redis](http://redis.io/), `segment` is an additional prefix along with the `partition` option.
 The default value for `segment` when [server.cache()](/api#-servercacheoptions) is called inside of a plugin will be `'!pluginName'`.
 When creating [server methods](/tutorials/server-methods), the `segment` value will be `'#methodName'`.
 If you have a use case for multiple policies sharing one segment there is a [shared](/api#-servercacheoptions) option available as well.

 `generateFunc` is a function that will generate a new cache item if one is not found in the cache when calling `get()`.
 In this example, the generate function will generate a value of two numbers add together.
 The `generateFunc` function will also be called if an item in the cache exists, but is found to be stale.
 You can set the time when an item in the cache will be stale by configuring the `staleIn` option. `staleIn` is a number in milliseconds to mark an item stored in cache as stale and attempt to regenerate it when `generateFunc` is provided. `staleIn` must be less than `expiredIn`.